Thinking about conducting market research doctors or physicians? There may not be a more challenging audience to reach and receive feedback from.

 When conducting market research with doctors and physicians here are some tips to follow and abide by.

-Tip 1: Keep it as short as possible.
+Tip #1: Keep the study as short as possible.

 Because of this, doctors and physicians often incur higher refusal rates than other business or consumer audiences.
 Depending on the time of the year, the refusal to assist with market research could be higher than others.

-If you are in this boat, you need to keep the doctor perspective in mind.
+If you are in this boat, you need to keep the doctor's perspective in mind.

 If you need a lot of feedback, think about the following 2 options: